tjbrincefield/Psychic-Game/README.md

     _You have 10 tries to make the guess!_

 * If you happen to guess incorrectly too many times, or if you win against the computer - the chances you get to try        will be reset to 10 and you will have the ability to try again.

-**The trick of the game is to win more tries against the Computer than the Computer will win against you.**
+Please click here to access the game! https://tjbrincefield.github.io/Psychic-Game/ **The trick of the game is to win more tries against the Computer than the Computer will win against you.**